Childhood’s Gate Children’s Garden FAQS

 No. In the children’s garden and throughout the Arboretum, all children who are 12 years old and under must be in the company of an adult who is responsible for their supervision at all times.
-In addition, we recommend a ratio of one adult to every five children within Childhood’s Gate.
+In addition, we recommend a ratio of one adult to every five children within Childhood’s Gate Children’s Garden.

 As with all areas in the H.O.
-Smith Botanic Gardens, visitors to the children’s garden are welcome from dawn until dusk.
+Smith Botanic Gardens, visitors to the children’s garden are welcome every day from dawn until dusk.

 While educational activities are frequently conducted in the garden by employees, student interns, and volunteers, we cannot guarantee that staff will be on site at all times.

 Yes!
 Thank you for asking.
-Childhood’s Gate Children’s Garden Rules.
+Please read the Childhood’s Gate Children’s Garden Guidelines.